EmadAdly/laravel-uuid/README.md

 ### What is a UUID?

-A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems. which is a set of 32 alphanumeric characters with four hyphens in amongst it. containing letters and numbers. that will uniquely identify something.
+A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems. is a 36 character long identifier made up of 32 32 alphanumeric characters with four hyphens in amongst it.for example:123e4567-e89b-12d3-a456-426655440000 containing letters and numbers. that will uniquely identify something. you can read more [here](https://en.wikipedia.org/wiki/Universally_unique_identifier)

 ### What are the benefits?